Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTS 250 1GB should in theory be a small bit superior to the Radeon HD 6670 (OEM) in general. (explain)
+Memory BandwidthIn theory, the GeForce GTS 250 1GB should be just a bit faster than the Radeon HD 6670 (OEM) in general. (explain)

-Pixel RateThe GeForce GTS 250 1GB is much (approximately 85%) faster with regards to anti-aliasing than the Radeon HD 6670 (OEM), and also will be capable of handling higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTS 250 1GB is quite a bit (more or less 85%) better at AA than the Radeon HD 6670 (OEM), and should be capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison